yguitton/training-material/topics/proteomics/tutorials/multiGSEA-tutorial/tutorial.md

 Pathway definitions can be downloaded from up to eight different pathway databases by means of the graphite Bioconductor package (Sales, Calura, and Romualdi 2018).
 Feature mapping for transcripts and proteins is supported towards Entrez Gene IDs, Uniprot, Gene Symbol, RefSeq, and Ensembl IDs.
 The mapping is accomplished through the AnnotationDbi package (Pagès et al. 2019) and currently supported for 11 different model organisms including human, mouse, and rat.
 ID conversion of metabolite features to Comptox Dashboard IDs (DTXCID, DTXSID), CAS-numbers, Pubchem IDs (CID), HMDB, KEGG, ChEBI, Drugbank IDs, or common metabolite names is accomplished through the AnnotationHub package metabliteIDmapping.
 This package provides a comprehensive ID mapping for more than 1.1 million entries.

 This tutorial covers a simple example workflow illustrating how the multiGSEA package works.
-The omics data sets that will be used throughout the example were originally provided by Quiros et al. (Quirós et al. 2017).
+The omics data sets that will be used throughout the example were originally provided by {% cite quiros2017multi %}.
 In their publication the authors analyzed the mitochondrial response to four different toxicants, including Actinonin, Diclofenac, FCCB, and Mito-Block (MB), within the transcriptome, proteome, and metabolome layer.
 In this tutorial we will solely focus on the Actinonin data set.

 For more background information you can read following articles:

 - Multiomics analysis by Quiros {% cite quiros2017multi %}

 - Methods for combining p-values by Loughin {% cite LOUGHIN2004467 %}

 > <agenda-title></agenda-title>